Etelis/israid-needs-assessment-master/README.md

 - **Layer Deployment**: Layers are used to share resources among Lambda functions, streamlining the development and deployment process.

-- **Lambda Function Deployment**: Our Lambda functions, whether built in Node.js or Python, are essential for the functionality of the IsraAid Needs Assessment application.
+- **Lambda Function Deployment**: Our Lambda functions, whether built in Node.js or Python, are essential for the functionality of the IsraAid RNA application.

-- **API Gateway Configuration**: API Gateway resources and routes are configured to enable HTTP access to our services, ensuring that aid workers can easily interact with the application.
+- **API Gateway Configuration**: API Gateway resources and routes are configured to enable HTTPS access to our services, ensuring that aid workers can easily and safely interact with the application.

 ## 6. Automations

-Automation plays a central role in the IsraAid Needs Assessment application.
+Automation plays a central role in the IsraAid RNA application.
 Workflows have been carefully designed to streamline and enhance operational efficiency:

 - **Workflow Elaboration**: The application incorporates several automated workflows that manage various processes, including the transformation of Python functions into lambdas.
 These workflows are designed to simplify tasks, reduce manual intervention, and improve overall system reliability.
 In other words, you dont have to do anything as an IT guy thanks to Artume <3